BredaUniversityResearch/MSPChallenge-Client-Launcher/README.md

-Can the app with argument --help to see:
+Call the app with argument --help to see:

 ```
 MSP-Challenge Client Launcher